Our Offerings

 What is the Fund’s target return?

-The Fund intends to provide investors with monthly net distributions representing an amount equivalent to an annual rate in the range of 5-7% and will endeavor to produce an annualized total net return of paid and accrued distributions, plus changes in NAV, in the range of 9-11%.
+The Fund intends to provide investors with monthly net distributions representing an amount equivalent to an annual rate in the range of 5% to 7% and endeavors to produce an annualized total net return of paid and accrued distributions, plus changes in net asset valuation (NAV), in the range of 9% to 11%.
+The Fund targets a 3-4% annual appreciation.

-Our goal is to fund the payment of distributions through cash flow from operations; however, we may fund any distributions from other sources including, without limitation, the sale of assets, borrowings, return of capital or sales of Units, and we have no limits on the amounts we may pay from such sources.
-The extent to which we pay distributions from sources other than cash flow from operations will depend on various factors, including the level of participation in our distribution reinvestment plan, the extent to which the Investment Manager elects to receive its Management Fee, how quickly we invest the proceeds from this and any future offering and the performance of our investments, including our real estate-related securities portfolio.
+Our goal is to fund the payment of distributions through cash flow from operations, However, we may fund any distributions from other sources including, without limitation, the sale of assets, borrowings, return of capital or sales of units, and we have no limits on the amounts we may pay from such sources.
+The extent to which we pay distributions from sources other than cash flow from operations depends on various factors, including the level of participation in our distribution reinvestment plan, the extent to which the investment manager elects to receive its management fee, how quickly we invest the proceeds from this and any future offering and the performance of our investments, including our real estate-related securities portfolio.

 When can I expect to receive my distributions?

-Distributions are paid twelve times per year to IncomePlus Fund members who are owners of record on the payment date.
+Distributions are paid monthly to IncomePlus Fund members who are owners of record on the payment date.
 The distribution is typically made 30 days after the record date.
 It’s important to note that you must be invested for the entire month to receive the distribution.
-For example, if you fund your capital call on July 15th you will be assigned a trade date of August 1st.
-Although you funded your commitment in July, your trade date of August 1st and record date of August 31st means you will not receive a distribution until the end of September.
-As such, you will have a payment date of September 30th.
+For example, if you fund your capital call on July 15, you will be assigned a trade date of Aug.
+1. Although you funded your commitment in July, your trade date of Aug.
+1 and record date of Aug.
+31 means you will not receive a distribution until the end of September.
+As such, you will have a payment date of Sept.
+30.

 No. Distributions depend on portfolio performance, market conditions and REIT compliance.